 - We incorporate the arts into our regular worship services.

-- We offer MTAP electives in our Master of Arts in Religion and Master of Divinity degrees.
+- We offer MTAP electives in our Master of Divinity degree.

 - We provide opportunities (through workshops or “brown bag events”) to have conversations with artists about their work and faith.

 - We partner with local arts organizations to offer discounted or free tickets to art happenings in our city.